hrudu-dev/my-portfolio/README.md

 # Hrudu Shibu - Portfolio Website

-A modern, responsive portfolio website showcasing my professional experience as a System Administrator and IT Professional.
+A professional Jekyll-powered portfolio website showcasing my experience as a System Administrator and IT Professional.

 ## 🚀 Live Demo